Fare: New American

 Recommended For: Millennial diners who enjoy upscale dining in an attractive, chic setting with an extensive bar menu.

-Not Recommended For: Cost conscious diners who enjoy a casual family style setting, or upscale diners who prefer fine dining amenities, with a healthy menu committed to sustainable food sources.
+Not Recommended For: Cost conscious diners who enjoy a casual family style, low key setting, with a tradional menu served in huge quantities.

-Liquor: Vibrant, full-service bar, with a large variety of specialty cocktails, an extensive wine list, single malts, blended, whiskies, and 25 bottles of beer with an additional 12 beers on tap.
+Liquor: Vibrant, full-service bar, with a large variety of popular specialty cocktails, an extensive wine list, single malts, blended, whiskies, and beers on tap.

 The Edge Restaurant, opened in October 2019, is a welcome addition to the northwestern Ocean County dining scene.
-It's a popular spot with upscale millennial's who value stunning ambiance and decor with an excellent specialty bar menu.
-The setting is ideal for meeting up with friends or a date, for drinks and a bite to eat.
+It's a popular spot with upscale dining patrons who value stunning ambiance and decor, with an excellent specialty bar menu, and live music.
+The setting is ideal for meeting up with friends, or a date for drinks and a bite to eat.

-The Edge restaurant with its unrivaled decor and ambiance, stands apart amongst the mostly lackluster restaurants in northwestern Ocean County.
+The Edge Restaurant, with its unrivaled decor and ambiance, stands apart amongst the mostly lackluster, low key restaurants in northwestern Ocean County.

 The restaurant is set in a newly constructed stand-alone building with high exposed ceilings.
 It's an ideal setting for a stunning spacious multi-level interior that combines reclaimed timber that pre-dates the 1930s, with brick walls, steel, leather, and light-colored hardwood flooring.

 The centerpiece is the custom built, large rectangular bar constructed with polished Latin American hardwood resting on an elevated platform with a grouping of large screen TVs suspended from the ceiling and centered over the bar.
 There is seating for 16 at the bar with additional seating in plush lounge chairs and high-top tables.

 The main 125-seat dining room surrounds the bar area and features a large cascading waterfall, a fireplace, and an attractive stone communal table.
 Wooden tables are set sans linen, surrounded by black, comfortable chairs.